TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 1/2 Timothy 1.11.md

 ---

-whereunto I was appointed a preacher, and an apostle, and a teacher.
+For this, I was appointed as a preacher, an apostle, and a teacher of the Gentiles.